06000208/obsidian-items/README.md

 # Items

-An [obsidian](https://obsidian.md/) plugin that adds graphical metadata editing, with the aim of making it easier to use obsidian for storing and editing data in general.
+An [obsidian](https://obsidian.md/) plugin that adds a variety of ways to graphically edit metadata, with the aim of improving obsidian for storing and editing data in general.

 This hopes to eventually provide the same database-esque functionality and intuitive editing you may be familiar with from [productivity](https://en.wikipedia.org/wiki/Productivity_software) or [collaborative](https://en.wikipedia.org/wiki/Collaborative_software) services such as [notion](https://en.wikipedia.org/wiki/Notion_(productivity_software)), [airtable](https://en.wikipedia.org/wiki/Airtable), [trello](https://en.wikipedia.org/wiki/Trello), etc.